TULiberalArts/Anthropology/pages/next-stops.md

 ## Careers

-Majoring in Anthropology trains students to develop marketable skills, including curating museum exhibitions and collections, conducting field research, creating documentaries and other visual productions, and engaging in laboratory analysis.
+Majoring in anthropology trains students to develop marketable skills, including curating museum exhibitions and collections, conducting field research, creating documentaries and other visual productions, and engaging in laboratory analysis.
 Recently, our students have landed coveted internships and positions with the following employers:

 - The Anthropology Laboratory and Museum
 - AECOM, Burlington, NJ